SoftEng2-Group-16/demo-project1/DOCUMENTS/documentation.md

 |---        |--- | --- |--- |--- |--- |---

-status is pending if there is no counter available for the requested service and so the customer is i the queue.
+status is pending if there is no counter available for the requested service and so the customer is in the queue, is also pending during the time he is being served.
+A first update is done when the system assign the counter and the employeeid.

-An update is done once the customer has been served updating the ts_finished and putting the status to Closed
+A final update is done once the customer has been served updating the ts_finished and putting the status to Closed

 *If you need a tool to explore the DB, you can try 'DB Browser for SQLITE' for Windows Desktop*